ZoltanNyaradi/Beginner-Bodybilders/README.md

 ## Testing

-### validator.w3.org
+### HTML validator

-The HTML showed few errors like a forgotten ">" in the code, and a bottom was in an anchor element.
+The validator.w3.org HTML validator showed few errors like a forgotten ">" in the code, and a bottom was in an anchor element.
 These has been solved easily.
 But in the exercise page, I wanted to color the boxes with the check box, as I was testing, I have realized that, that the check box can effect only it self or it's sibling elements, but at the same times I have noticed that, that two checkbox with the same id behave as one, so if I create an other check box with the same id, than I can make it invisible and put anywhere in the page, and like this I can effect any element.
 But as it isn't the official way to solve this kind of problem and the validator also shows as a mistake.
 As I learn how to use JavaScript, and I come back to improve this site, than I will correct this one as well.

 ![HTML validator](documentation/html-validator.png)

-### jigsaw.w3.org/css-validator/
+### CSS validator

-The CSS validator showed no error
+The jigsaw.w3.org/css-validator/ CSS validator showed no error.

 ![CSS validator](documentation/css-validator.png)